auxbot-discord-bot/docs/docs/faq/readme.md

 ### Why is AuxBot unresponsive?

 - Check to see it the bot is online.
 - First make sure that the command your trying to run has all of the correct arguments.
 - Do you have a custom prefix(es)?
 If so reset them to the default by running: `!a prefix reset`.
 - The bot is online and you don't have a custom prefix?
 The bot is probably restarting try again in a few seconds or minutes.
 - Still have issues after waiting?
 Make sure that AuxBot has the correct permissions to view and send messages.
 It is best to give AuxBot the administrator permission to ensure proper functionality.

 ### Why did AuxBot not send my welcome banner?

-This happens when either the members avatar is to large or the welcome banner background is to large.
+This happens when the welcome background background is to large.
 This is more prone to happen when you have a GIF background.

 ### Why is AuxBot offline?